RonnieL2005/Sales-analysis/README.md

 # Sales Analysis

 ## Project Overview
 This project analyzes supermarket sales data to extract insights into customer behavior, sales trends, and business performance.
-The analysis is conducted using Python in Jupyter Notebook, and the results are presented in an HTML file.
+The analysis is conducted using Python in Jupyter Notebook, and the results are presented in an HTML file and Jupyter Notebook.

 ## Files Included
 1. **sales_analysis.html** - The output report containing visualizations and insights from the analysis.